Friend to All Living Things

 - In the third game, Dahlia Hawthorne is similarly accompanied by a trio of butterflies most of the time.
 Said butterflies explode when Dahlia's true nature is revealed

-- The second Investigations game gives us Souta Sarushiro/Simon Keyes, an animal tamer from the same circus as Acro.
+- The second Investigations game has Souta Sarushiro/Simon Keyes, an animal tamer from the same circus as Acro.
 His complete and utter love for the animals around him convince everyone - Edgeworth included - that he's innocent of the murder in the prison.
 It's all a facade.
 He despises the animals and every human except for a single assassin, and his breakdown at the very end of the game reflects that with all the animals beating him up.

 - A Link to the Past: The ghost in the Sacred Grove is seen playing his ocarina for group of forest animals, who disappears if Link goes near him; causing the animals to scatter.

 - Ocarina of Time had Saria.
 Though she was from Kokiri Village, she could often be found deep in the surrounding forest, near the Forest Temple, where she teaches Link her song.
 She explains that it allows her to communicate with the spirits in the forest and also allows her to speak to him telepathically.
 Which how she learns of the disturbance in the Forest Temple when she finally awakens as the Forest Sage, 7 years later.